 Here's where Webhooks would become handy.
 Webhooks are a popular way to communicate between different tools automatically.
 Acoustic Content provides webhooks to help manage your workflow.
-Content webhooks send messages when an event occurs in the Content hub.
+Content webhooks send messages when an event occurs in the Content subscription.

 Here's how Content Webhooks work

 - To get started, you as an administrator would enable Webhooks from the UI and set it up.

 - You would provide the URL of the webhook consumer.
 The consumer is the application or tool that Acoustic Content communicates with.